buehler/mse-project-thesis-1/sections/02_definitions.md

 The solution introduces an operator pattern, as explained in {@sec:kubernetes_operator}

-The deliverables of this project may aid services to communicate with each other despite different authentication mechanisms.
+The deliverables of this and further projects may aid services to communicate with each other despite different authentication mechanisms.
 As an example, this could be used to enable a modern web application that uses OpenID Connect (OIDC) as the authentication and authorization mechanism to communicate with a legacy application that was deployed on the Kubernetes cluster but not yet rewritten.
-This transformation of credentials (from OIDC to Basic Auth) is done by the solution of this project instead of manual work which may introduc code changes to either service.
+This transformation of credentials (from OIDC to Basic Auth) is done by the solution of the projects instead of manual work which may introduc code changes to either service.

+This specific project provides a proof of concept (PoC) with an initial version on a GitHub repository.
+The PoC demonstrates that it is possible to instruct an Envoy^[<https://www.envoyproxy.io/>] proxy to communicate with an injected service to modify authentication credentials in-flight.

 To use the proposed solution of this project, no service mesh or other complex layer is needed.
 The solution runs without those additional